-5 Minute Cantaloupe Smoothie (family favorite)
+5-Minute Creamy Cantaloupe Smoothie (family favorite)

 Looking for a healthy smoothie idea that kids and adults love?
 This easy, healthy cantaloupe smoothie is it.
 It’s made with 6 simple ingredients—including cauliflower rice for added nutrition.
 Whipped up in a high-powered blender, this fruit and veggie-packed smoothie is ready in just 5 minutes.
 Great for 9+ months!

 Medically reviewed by Jamie Johnson, Registered Dietitian Nutritionist (RDN).

 Healthy Cantaloupe and Banana Smoothie

 Smoothies are a great way to serve fruits and vegetables to kids (3 different ones in this one!), especially if they balk at the sight of them.
 They can easily be hidden in a smoothie, and kids will slurp it up and be none the wiser.
 And you can feel good knowing they are getting plenty of good nutrients for their growing bodies.

 This Cantaloupe Banana Smoothie is a healthy and refreshing snack or light meal for your kids!
 Filled with only 6 ingredients – cantaloupe, mango, frozen cauliflower, frozen bananas, chia seeds and a sweetener (with the last 2 ingredients being optional), this easy smoothie is great served for a snack, part of a lunch or even as an evening dessert.

 If you are looking for more easy and healthy smoothie recipes ideas for your little ones, then be sure to check out this Peach Pie Smoothie, Chocolate Peanut Butter Smoothie with Hidden Veggies, or this delicious Avocado Green Smoothie.
 You can also find more recipes and information in my best-selling cookbook Little Foodies: Recipes for Babies and Toddlers with Taste.